 The presented meta-heuristic algorithms were also evaluated based on CPU time.
 It is clear that, in Table 9, the minimum CPU time is related to the HACO-SA algorithm, in which the MOSA, NSGA-II, MOACO, and Fast PGA algorithms need more CPU time than the HACO-SA algorithm.
 Then, according to the measure of the average, the standard deviation, and the CPU time, the HACO-SA algorithm has high efficiency and better performance than the other suggested algorithms in the different sizes.
-According to Fig. 15, it is clear that the CPU times of the NSGA-II and Fast PGA are very similar and close together.
+According to Fig. 9, it is clear that the CPU times of the NSGA-II and Fast PGA are very similar and close together.
 The trend of the HACO-SA indicates that, in the small size, there is almost a routine, but, by increasing size, the CPU time increases significantly.
-In addition, as shown in Fig. 15, as the size of the problem increases, the CPU time of the Augmented Epsilon-constraint approach are divided by 10.
-Also, the Augmented Epsilon-constraint approach is not able to solve problems in large size due to its long CPU time.
+In addition, as shown in Fig. 9, as the size of the problem increases, the CPU time of the Augmented Epsilon-constraint approach increases exponentially.
+It should be noted that all CPU times for the Augmented Epsilon-constraint approach is not able to solve problems in large size due to its long CPU time.
 Therefore, the NP-hard of the proposed model is proved.